chartshq/datamodel/CONTRIBUTING.md

 ## Repository Structure

-If you are looking to contribute to FusionBoard development, this directory has everything.
+If you are looking to contribute to DataTable development, this directory has everything.
 Make sure you read [CONTRIBUTING.md](CONTRIBUTING.md) (this file) if you are contributing for the first time.

 ## Repository Structure of Development Directory